scottjehl/picturefill/README.md

 [![build-status](https://api.travis-ci.org/scottjehl/picturefill.svg)](https://travis-ci.org/scottjehl/picturefill) [<img src="https://pf-slackin.herokuapp.com/badge.svg" alt="Join Slack channel">](https://pf-slackin.herokuapp.com/)

 Picturefill has three versions:
-* Version 3 is built on version 2 but contains many performance fixes
 * Version 2 (recommended) is a strict polyfill of the [Picture element draft specification](http://www.whatwg.org/specs/web-apps/current-work/multipage/embedded-content.html#embedded-content) and is the main version in development.
 * Version 1 mimics the Picture element pattern with `span` elements.
 It is maintained in the 1.2 branch.